 house 03/06/2025 - 119th Congress

-We are working to disapprove a rule from the Consumer Financial Protection Bureau that limits how creditors and consumer reporting agencies can use medical information.
-Our goal is to ensure clear guidelines and maintain balanced access to credit and financial data.
+We are working to block a new rule that restricts how creditors and consumer reporting agencies use medical information.
+Our goal is to ensure these entities have access to important data for making informed financial decisions.

 Congress.gov